What is the current yearly gross for this route?

 There is no seller financing for this route, and unfortunately banks will NOT write business loans against route based businesses for several reasons.
 However if you need money, you can review additional Financing Options Here

 Expenses include, but are not limited to: route payment (if you finance), fuel, repairs, employee payroll, vehicles, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
 The current owner estimates $210,000 per year in expenses/overhead with the manager in place.

 What type of insurance do I need?

 Typically a single owner operator of a route distributorship will need commercial insurance for their delivery vehicle and business liability insurance.
 Owners with multiple employees will need a multiple vehicle policy and worker’s compensation.
 Routes For Sale now offers discounts on insurance!
 Through our size and volume, we have partnered with some of the largest insurance brokers in the nation to offer the best rates.
 Request Your Free Insurance Quote Here.

 What type of vehicle do I need?

 The current owner runs this business with 3 vehicles that are included with the route.
 They include a 2009 E450 17′ Box Truck (90k miles), a 2008 E450 17′ Box Truck (150k miles), and a 2006 GMC 16′ Box Truck (145k miles).
 Two of the vehicles have an assumable lease and payments have already been subtracted to depict an accurate cash flow.
 Note: One vehicle needs an estimated $3000 transmission repair.
 FedEx requires it to be repaired before the transfer/closing of the business.
 Total estimated value in vehicle assets is $38,000!
-When considering additional vehicle lease or purchases for FedEx Routes, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 Does the company provide a fuel incentive?